googleforgames/open-saves/docs/deploying.md

 # Deployment Guide

-This page explains how to quickly deploy an Open Saves server.
+This page explains how to quickly deploy an Open Saves server to Cloud Run on MacOS/Linux.

 ## Before you begin

+You may want to create a new project for this quickstart, as we create a Datastore instance and it can only be done once per project.

 To build and deploy the Open Saves servers, you need to install and configure the following: